-Course Title: Obstetrics and Gynaecology
+Obstetrics and Gynaecology

-Duration: 2 years
+2 years Part-time

 The MSc in Obstetrics and Gynaecology is a two-year part-time course that will give you a postgraduate education in obstetrics and gynaecology.
-The course will enhance your academic understanding of the specialty, provided thorough clinical training.
+The course will enhance your academic understanding of the speciality, provided thorough clinical training.
 The master’s course will also provide structured research opportunities.
 The course incorporates taught modules, clinical attachments and a minor thesis.
 The taught modules consist of formal teaching material and course work, individual assignments including case studies and journal reviews, clinical skills teaching and practical exercises, as well as assessment of clinical skills and expected attendance at academic meetings.

 You will take 90 credits as follows: three 10-credit modules in year 1 and three 10-credit modules in year 2, with a research dissertation of 30 credits.

 (Year 1 may be Obstetrics or Gynaecology, depending on the year of intake)

 On completion of the above 30 credits, you can opt to be conferred with a Postgraduate Certificate in Obstetrics.

 Modules (30 credits):

 On completion of the above 30 credits, you can opt to be conferred with a Postgraduate Certificate in Gynaecology.

 On completion of the total 60 credits, you can opt to be conferred with a Postgraduate Diploma in Obstetrics and Gynaecology or you can complete a research project and submit a minor thesis to be conferred with the MSc in Obstetrics and Gynaecology.